-In order to gain the skills needed to become outstanding environmental management professionals, students are required to participate in a lengthy internship study.
+In order to gain the skills needed to become outstanding environmental management professionals or environmental researchers, students are required to participate in a lengthy internship study.
 Based on practical experience gained outside of the university, students gain professional skills that will enable them to write an innovative master's thesis.
-After completing the master's degree, students may continue on to the doctoral program in order to obtain advanced professional skills or may choose to work for national or local government organizations, international organizations, environment-related departments of industries, environment-related industries, or environmentrelated NGOs, among others.
+After completing the master's degree, students may continue on to the doctoral program in order to obtain advanced professional and academic research skills or may choose to work for national or local government organizations, international organizations, environment-related departments of industries, environment-related industries, or environment-related NGOs, among others.